Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/thiessen-2011-a-grammar-of-signwriting/essay.md

 Chapter 10 is the most forward-looking part of the thesis.
 It shows that Thiessen can see the need for implementation-neutral structure and constrained relation-based encoding.
 But it remains exploratory and does not yet deliver a full sign-text model.

+This is best described as a deferred layer rather than a missing insight.
+The thesis solves a great deal of script-internal description and supplies serious symbol-level analysis.
+It begins to address written-sign structure and encoding, but those layers remain preliminary.
+The later full-path production model must therefore be supplied from outside the thesis rather than treated as something the thesis already completed.

 ## Main critique categories

 - `Symbol-Centric Modeling`